 Indian law mandates that any dividend be declared out of distributable profits only.
 The remittance of dividends outside India is governed by Indian law on foreign exchange and is subject to applicable taxes.

-The amount of per share dividend recognized as distributions to equity shareholders for the year ended March 31, 2017 was Rs 10.
+The amount of per share dividend recognized as distributions to equity shareholders for the period ended December 31, 2017 and year ended March 31, 2017 was Rs 7 and Rs 10 respectively.